 Your manuscript is automatically protected by copyright even if you do not include a copyright page.
 You may choose the additional protection of registering your copyright for a fee at www.copyright.gov/eco.
 For further copyright information, please see the U.S. Copyright Office Frequently Asked Questions at (http://www.copyright.gov/help/faq/).

-Format this page according to the Sample Pages below.
+Format this page according to the Sample Pages.

 The abstract should briefly state the problem, describe the procedure or methods used, and summarize the conclusions reached in the thesis or dissertation.
 The length of the abstract should not exceed 500 words.

-The heading ABSTRACT is centered and placed two inches from the top of the page followed by the title of the thesis/dissertation in ALL CAPS, centered four lines below the heading.
-Author’s name, name of university, and advisor’s name are left-justified and can be single- or double-spaced two lines below the title.
+The heading ABSTRACT is centered and placed one inch from the top of the page followed by the title of the thesis/dissertation in ALL CAPS, centered four lines below the heading.
+Author’s name and name of university are left-justified and single-spaced, two lines below the title.
+The advisor’s name is left-justified and two lines below the university name.
 The text of the abstract begins two lines below the advisor’s name.

 The acknowledgements (or acknowledgments) page is an optional page that gives the author the opportunity to thank those who have provided help during the research and writing of a thesis or dissertation.

-The heading ACKNOWLEDGEMENTS is centered and placed two inches from the top of the page.
+The heading ACKNOWLEDGEMENTS is centered and placed one inch from the top of the page.
 The text begins four lines below the heading.

 A preface is included in instances where the genesis of the research is important for the understanding of it, or when the method or procedure of investigation is so unusual as to require prefatory explanation.

-The heading PREFACE is centered and placed two inches from the top of the page.
+The heading PREFACE is centered and placed one inch from the top of the page.
 The text begins four lines below the heading.

 Table of Contents (Required)